Skip to content

 Set up your Facebook Lead Ads trigger

 Let's start with the trigger—the event that starts your Zap.
 If you're using the Zap template, this will be selected for you.
-Otherwise, search for and select Facebook Lead Ads as the trigger app and New Lead as the trigger event, then click Continue.
+Otherwise, search for and select Facebook Lead Ads as the trigger app and New Lead as the trigger event.
+Then connect your Facebook account, if you haven't already, and click Continue.

 A trigger step in the Zap editor with Facebook Lead Ads selected for the trigger app and New Lead for the trigger event.